Do you have a DBS?

 This is the most important thing to check before you let a private tutor work with your child.
 Have they passed a police check recently?
 This is the DBS that checks for criminal records and if a person has been barred from working with children.

 Let’s just think about that for a moment.
 Could the person you have hired to teach your child have a criminal record?
 Could they be barred from working with children due to gross misconduct?
 Worst case scenario, have they been charged with offences against children or vulnerable adults?
 Are you happy to have a person like this alone with your child either in a room or online?

 There is often an assumption that because tutoring is teaching, the industry operates like a school and has protections in place.
 It does not.
-Private tutoring in the UK is currently unregulated.
+Private tutoring in the UK is completely unregulated.
+Anyone can set themselves up as a tutor, without qualifications, training, experience or a police check.
+Most of us in education find this very scary – but those are currently the rules.
 Reputable, professional tutors will absolutely have a DBS and they will be happy to show it to you.
 If you are booking an independent private tutor – ask to see it.
 If you are using an agency ask them to confirm their tutors have a DBS.

 What qualifications do you have to teach my child?

 If you see a tutor advertising to teach your child something, be it English, Maths, or any subject, you will be assuming they are qualified to teach it.
 But are they?
 In a totally unregulated industry there is nothing to stop anyone taking your money to teach your child without having a qualification to their name.
 Are you happy to pay good money for that?

 Do not be afraid to ask what qualifies them to teach this subject.
 Having a degree in the subject or a closely-associated subject is a very good indicator that they can teach it and will have the knowledge required.
 However, you may also want someone with a teaching qualification.
 You will certainly want someone who has experience teaching the subject and is familiar with the qualification.
 If you are not sure – ask them or the agency to confirm it.